akshithakartik/Qualcomm-Gesture-Controlled-Robot/README.md

 ## • Demonstration
 ![qualcommdemo (1)](https://github.com/user-attachments/assets/b75a557a-781b-4907-9d00-b35bbe8c72e0)

-Vist https://youtu.be/Ewj8m4dt_m8 for a higher quality demo video of the project.
-Watch the real-time detection and prediction of gestures.
+Vist [this link](https://youtu.be/Ewj8m4dt_m8) for a higher quality demo video of the project, and watch the real-time detection and prediction of gestures.

 ## • Pipeline